PeterH33/leetcode2025/250222/README.md

 The previous logic is sound, but the implementation is ugly.
 Optimization comes from trying to do things in a more linear manner.
 For a level, we will always add left, unless left exists in which case we add right.
 We are also only going down one branch at a time in a depth first search manner, so we can keep a plot of the current branch and simply back track to the level that we might need.

 ## Learned
-re.findall allows for the use of capture groups to create lists of tuples that can be easily unrwapped, very helpful
+re.findall allows for the use of capture groups to create lists of tuples that can be easily unrwapped, very helpful.